toolbear/soon/README.md

   Come back in about 15 minutes
   ```

+  See [Interactive Mode](#interactive-mode) for what else you can do.

 2. **launchd on OS X** — the soon `launchd` agent issues *Notification Center* notifications.
 Install it once.

   ```console
   $ soon launchd >~/Library/LaunchAgents/com.npmjs.package.soon.plist
   $ launchctl -w com.npmjs.package.soon
   ```
+5. **tmux** — tmux status bar with a doodad representing the current task type and the timer.
+Green when you're working, red when on break, no doodad and default foreground when you haven't told soon what you're working on.

 3. **Grunt (experimental)** — If you use [Grunt][gruntjs] you can try the [grunt plugin](https://www.npmjs.com/package/grunt-soon).
-Let us know anything out of the ordinary.
-If it turns you purple, that is normal.

-4. **zsh prompt (experimental)** — [Oh-My-Zsh][oh-my-zsh] users with the `soon` plugin enabled can turn on the soon prompt widget.
-Using solely this method you will only get timely notifications with near constant command-line use.
-The experiment is whether this is an effective way to use soon.
+4. **zsh prompt (experimental)** — [Oh-My-Zsh][oh-my-zsh] users using the `soon` plugin can add a timer to their prompt.
+You will only get timely notifications with frequent command-line use.

-5. **tmux** — tmux status bar with a doodad representing the current task type and a countdown timer.
-Best in conjunction with `soon --interactive` in another pane or window.
-Will trigger *Notification Center* messages on OS X; if you're SSH'ing into a Mac Mini in the cloud you probably want `--no-notification-center`.

 [gruntjs]: http://gruntjs.com